-Some people put off traveling to Europe simply because they fear traveling alone.
-Although traveling with others has its benefits, don’t be so quick to discount the advantages of traveling solo.
+Some people put off travelling to Europe simply because they fear travelling alone.
+Although travelling with others has its benefits, don’t be so quick to discount the advantages of travelling solo.

 The park at Schönbrunn Palace, Vienna

-If you are considering traveling to Europe in the future, have a look at this list of the top 10 European cities for solo travelers.
-All of the cities on this list are safe, affordable, and offer great photo ops for solo travelers.
+If you are considering travelling to Europe in the future, have a look at this list of the top 10 European cities for solo travellers.
+All of the cities on this list are safe, affordable, and offer great photo ops for solo travellers.